salvadornm/cerisse/docs/run.md

 # Running

-This page explains how to run the code
+This page explains details of the files needed to run the code, It is advisable to check the quickrun tab before reading this page.

 ### GNUmakefile

-General option, usually modified once and that are reuired for compiling the code.
+This files sets general options, usually modified once and that are required to compile the code.
 It is divided into sections

 **AMREX** options
-such as dimension of the problem (1/2/3), compiler (gnu/clang) and precision (single/double).
+such as dimension of the problem (1/2/3), compiler (gnu/intel/nvc/..) and precision (single/double).

+WARNING: Make sure that if gnu option is installed, g++ points to the right place.
+This happens often in Mac-OS, where g++ points to native clang compiler (which is not supported).

 ```